-- 10. The envisaged partnership between the Union and the United Kingdom, should be based on and refer, inter alia, to the following underlying principles and key objectives: - recognise that prosperity and security are enhanced by the rules-based international order, defending individual rights and the rule of law, high standards of protection of workers' and consumers' rights and of the environment, the fight against climate change, and free and fair trade; - reaffirm the Parties' commitment to work together to safeguard these general principles, and to cooperate against internal and external threats to their values and interests;
+- 10. The envisaged partnership between the Union and the United Kingdom, should be based on and refer, inter alia, to the following underlying principles and key objectives: - recognise that prosperity and security are enhanced by the rules-based international order, defending individual rights and the rule of law, high standards of protection of workers' and consumers' rights and of the environment, the fight against climate change, and free and fair trade; - reaffirm the Parties' commitment to work together to safeguard these general principles, and to cooperate against internal and external threats to their values and interests; - ensure a balance of rights and obligations, and a level playing field.
+This balance must ensure the autonomy of the Union's decision-making and legal order, ensure the protection of the Union's financial interests and be consistent with the other Union principles set out in the relevant European Council guidelines, in particular with respect to the integrity of the Single Market and the Customs Union and the indivisibility of the four freedoms;

-- ensure a balance of rights and obligations, and a level playing field that will stand the test of time.
-This balance must ensure the autonomy of the Union's decision-making and legal order, ensure the protection of the Union's financial interests and be consistent with the other Union principles set out in the relevant European Council guidelines, in particular with respect to the integrity of the Single Market and the Customs Union and the indivisibility of the four freedoms; - ensure full reciprocity and non-discrimination among the Member States with regards to arrangements on mobility of natural persons; - reflect the United Kingdom's status as a non-Schengen third country, and that a non-member of the Union, that is not subject to the same obligations as a member, cannot have the same rights and enjoy the same benefits as a member. - 11.
-The negotiations will be conducted in a way that ensures parallelism among the various sectoral tracks of the negotiation.
+reflect the United Kingdom's status as a non-Schengen third country, and that a non-member of the Union, that is not subject to the same obligations as a member, cannot have the same rights and enjoy the same benefits as a member.